PSLmodels/PCI-China/README.md

 where `title_int` and `body_int` are the word embeddings (numeric vectors) of the title and body of each article.

-Citing the Policy Change Index (PCI) for China
+Citing the PCI-China
 ---------------------------------------------

-Please cite the source of the latest Policy Change Index (PCI) for China by the website: https://policychangeindex.org.
+Please cite the source of the latest PCI-China by the website: https://policychangeindex.org.

 For academic work, please cite the following research paper: